Providing safe, reliable water.

-The Capacity Fee was last increased in July 2017, based on updated fees developed in the 2016 Water Capacity Fee Report.
+The Capacity Fee last changed in July 2021 and was decreased based on updated fees developed in the 2021 Water Capacity Fee Report.

 Show All Answers

 The Capacity Fee is based on projected water use in gallons per day (GPD).

 All Capacity Fees must follow Government Code section 66000, commonly known as the “Mitigation Fee Act.”
 The fee is determined in the 2021 Water Capacity Fee Report (Capacity Study) by dividing the total net assets of the Authority’s system by the quantity of equivalent dwelling units (EDUs).
 The Capacity Study lists the value of total assets, minus debt service, as $280,878,078.
 This number is divided by 51,178, the number of EDUs in Sweetwater Authority, for a value of $5,490 per EDU.

 An Equivalent Dwelling Unit, or EDU, is a unit that relates all residential, commercial, and industrial water use to a typical single-family residential unit.

 A table showing the average use in the service area at the time the last Capacity Fee study was completed (2021) is presented below.

 The current Capacity Fee for a single-family residence is $5,490.

 An ADU added to the site of an existing or proposed single-family dwelling shall be charged an Authority capacity fee that is proportional to the burden of the proposed ADU based upon the number of its fixture units.

 The Capacity Fee for the accessory dwelling unit will be proportional to the burden of the proposed ADU based upon the number of its fixture units unless it meets any of the exemptions listed in the Authority’ Rates and Rules.